Rain likely at many places over country | The Asian Age Online, Bangladesh

 Bangladesh Meteorological Department today predicted that rain or thundershowers may occur in different parts of the country in the next 24 hours commencing at 9 am today.

-“Rain or thundershowers accompanied by temporary gusty or squally wind is likely to occur at one or two places over Dhaka, Mymensingh, Khulna, Barishal, Chattogram and Sylhet division”, said a met office bulletin issued this morning.
+“Rain or thunder showers accompanied by temporary gusty or squally wind is likely to occur at a few places over Khulna, Rajshahi, Mymensingh, Dhaka and Sylhet divisions and at one or two places over Rangpur, Barishal and Chattogram divisions with hails at isolated places, said a met office bulletin issued this morning.

-Weather may remain mainly dry with partly cloudy sky elsewhere over the country, added the bulletin.

-As an extended outlook for the next 72 hours, the bulletin predicted that the rainfall and thundershower activity is likely to continue.

 Leave Your Comments